 Any residual problem can be more effectively treated with good homeopathy from an holistic vet or therapist.
 Don’t despair.
 Osteosarcoma in dogs is not necessarily a death sentence, depending on what you do.
 The combined diet and homeopathic therapy in a natural dogs health care system may be totally successful.

-Even if it is not totally effective, it can palliate very well.
+Even on the rare occasions it is not totally effective, it can palliate very well.

 The benefits are many